NazakatUmrani/Sports-Person-Classifier/README.md

 - python313Packages.flask
 - python313Packages.flask-cors

+## Backend

+The backend is built using Flask Python and is located in the `backend` directory.

 ## Model

 The model is trained on sportsman dataset, which is located in the `Model` directory.
 The model is trained using the `Step 2: w2d transformation and train.py` file.